akopdev/smart-weather-station/README.md

 raining, otherwise it's not.
 Maybe it makes sense to think about more cases, like drizzle, but for now, I'll keep it simple.

+Since the dataset is unbalanced, I decided to undersample the majority class (no rain in my case).
+Without this step, the model will fail to learn the patterns of the minority, and performance of `recall` and `precision` metrics will be very poor.

 I used the basic `z-score` technique to scale the temperature and humidity features, to ensure that each input feature contributes equally during training.
 To validate the results,